-A Life and annuity - life insurance and annuity (see Glossary), excluding class C below В Marriage and birth - insurance contracts providing benefits payable on marriage or on the birth of a child С Linked long term - unit-linked life insurance and unit-linked annuity (see Glossary for 'Unit-linked Business') D Permanent health - essentially long term policies providing benefits for incapacity from accident or for ill-health (the policy is not normally cancellable by the insurer) E Tontines - A tontine is an unusual contract on a group of persons, the accumulated contributions payable to the last survivor(s) at the end of a defined period.
+A B Life and annuity Marriage and birth - life insurance and annuity (see Glossary), excluding class C below insurance contracts providing benefits payable on marriage or on the birth of a child С Linked long term - unit-linked life insurance and unit-linked annuity (see Glossary for 'Unit-linked Business') D Permanent health - essentially long term policies providing benefits for incapacity from accident or for ill-health (the policy is not normally cancellable by the insurer) Ε Tontines - A tontine is an unusual contract on a group of persons, the accumulated contributions payable to the last survivor(s) at the end of a defined period.

-F Capital redemption - a contract to provide a capital sum at the end of a term in order to replace one's capital because, e.g. debentures will become repayable; not related to human life G Retirement scheme management category I - group retirement scheme contracts providing for a guaranteed capital or return Н Retirement scheme management category II - group retirement scheme contracts not providing for a guaranteed capital or return I Retirement scheme management category III - group contracts providing insurance benefits under retirement schemes, but excluding classes G and H above
+F Capital redemption - a contract to provide a capital sum at the end of a term in order to replace one's capital because, e.g. debentures will become repayable; not related to human life G Retirement scheme management category I - group retirement scheme contracts providing for a guaranteed capital or return Н Retirement scheme management category II - group retirement scheme contracts not providing for a guaranteed capital or return Ι Retirement scheme management category III - groupcontractsprovidinginsurancebenefitsunderretirementschemes,butexcluding classes G and H above

-Note: It will be appreciated that not all the above will have equal significance in the day to day business of the Hong Kong insurance market.
-For instance, only a handful of companies are currently authorised to write class B, E or F business.

-(b) General Business: this is divided into 17 categories, with a designated number per class, i.e.
+- Note: It will be appreciated that not all the above will have equal significance in the day to day business of the Hong Kong insurance market.
+For instance, only a handful of companies are currently authorised to write class B, E or F business. - (b) General Business: this is divided into 17 categories, with a designated number per class, i.e.